-The figure below shows the control plane (signalling) protocol stacks on Iu and Uu interfaces.
+Figure 3 shows the control plane (signalling) protocol stacks on Iu and Uu interfaces.

-(1) The radio interface protocols are defined in documents TS 25.2xx and TS 25.3xx.

-The protocol is defined in documents TS 25.41x.
+- (1) The radio interface protocols are defined in documents TS 25.2xx and TS 25.3xx. - The protocol is defined in documents TS 25.41x.
 (Description of lu interface).
-CM,MM,GMM,SM: This exemplifies a set of NAS control protocols between L

-3) CM,MM,GMM,SM: This exemplifies a set of NAS control protocols between UE and CN.
+CM,MM,GMM,SM: This exemplifies a set of NAS control protocols between L - (3) CM,MM,GMM,SM: This exemplifies a set of NAS control protocols between UE and CN.
 There may be different NAS protocol stacks in parallel.
-The evolution of the protocol architecture for these protocols is outside the scope of this specification.
+The evolution of the protocol architecture for these protocols is outside the scope of the present document.